2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Impact

-The RxPONDER clinical trial was immensely valuable for identifying the right treatment for patients with early-stage hormone receptor (HR)-positive, HER2-negative breast cancer.
+The RxPONDER clinical trial was immensely valuable for identifying the right treatment for patients with early-stage hormone receptor (HR)-positive, HER2-negative breast cancer and lymph node involvement.
 In the study, patients were defined by their recurrence score which was calculated based on the results of a genomic test called OncotypeDX®.
 In those who had a low recurrence score (less than 25), the study found no added benefit of chemotherapy in postmenopausal patients whose cancer had spread to three or fewer lymph nodes.
 In premenopausal women the opposite was true, they benefitted from chemotherapy.
 This study was groundbreaking, and Dr. Kalinsky and his team will pursue further research to build upon its findings and make its results more universal and accessible for patients.

 Progress Thus Far